-- Before setting the monochrome LCD back into place, wipe fingerprints or dust off the LCD surface and control panel window with a soft cloth. - A new LCD is covered with a protection sheet.
+- Before setting the LCD back into place, wipe fingerprints or dust off the LCD surface and control panel window with a soft cloth. - A new LCD is covered with a protection sheet.
 Before setting it, remove the protection sheet.

-6.1.7 Backup Battery (for models with backup battery) and Upper Cover
+6.1.7 Upper Cover